HL7/fhir/source/patient/$merge-notes.md

 If a client needs the server to create a new patient merged from the 2 patient resources, the client should create a new patient record and then call the merge operation to merge each old patient resource into the newly created patient resource.

-A server May decide to delete the source record, but this is not defined by the standard merge operation, and if this occurs then the target patient's link property will remain unchanged.
+A server may decide to delete the source record, but this is not defined by the standard merge operation, and if this occurs then the target patient's link property will remain unchanged.

 # Merge Processing
 The merge operation will have multiple stages, and some of these may take additional time for processing and thus be done asynchronously